-To avoid breaking continuous residence, you should take these precautions before leaving the United States:
+To avoid breaking continuous residence, you should consider the following precautions before leaving the United States.

 You can ask to pick up your re-entry permit from the U.S. embassy or U.S. consulate in the country you are visiting.
 But you will need to provide biometrics while in the United States.
 The re-entry permit is valid for only two years, and you cannot extend it.
 If you stay abroad for longer than two years, you most likely cannot re-enter the United States as a permanent resident.